 To not fly blind in patients with advanced heart failure or cardiogenic shock, certain equations exist to help us manage our patients.
-This helps us identify who is not doing well and act on their deterioration before it really hits the fan.
+This allows us to identify who is not doing well and act on their deterioration before it really hits the fan.
 We use cardiac power output (CPO), which I have dissected in THIS POST, to measure how the left heart is doing.
 Clinicians and researchers want to validate the aortic pulsatility index for those with cardiogenic shock secondary to decompensated heart failure.
 I introduce you to the pulmonary artery pulsatility index to measure how the right heart is doing.

 After all, right ventricular (RV) dysfunction is a common complication of decompensated heart failure and acute myocardial infection, leading to cardiogenic shock and possibly death.
 I want to clarify right off the bat that, per Lim et al., “the PAPi is related to, but is not a direct measure of RV function.”
 The index is here to help us, not to be an absolute.
 I recommend you check out Lim’s article, which is far more thorough than this post.